-As a student in the applied statistics and analytics program, you'll work alongside faculty members with expertise in actuarial and risk analysis, Bayesian techniques and applications, data mining, and more.
+As a student in the Applied Statistics and Analytics program, you'll work alongside faculty mentors with expertise in actuarial and risk analysis, Bayesian techniques and applications, data mining, and more.
 This two-year program is designed for students interested in a career that requires advanced knowledge and skills in statistics and data analytics.
 In the age of big data, strong analytical skills and abilities to manage and interpret big data are in high demand in virtually every discipline.
 The applied statistics and analytics program will give you the skills and expertise to excel in any field.

 Research Opportunities and Assistantships